 Let me start by saying that I may be a few day's late to this party having been engaged in other life event activities over Superbowl Sunday and not having turned on a television until last night.
 Why?
 That being said, I am aware that I apparently missed a doozy of a backlash against one … Continue reading Why Coke’s “America The Beautiful” Superbowl Ad Brought Out America’s Ugly

 Since the day I walked into my first job as a consumer culture researcher and brand strategist, the number one "target" for the roster of companies on my client list was Millennials.
-Then: tweens and teens ready to enter the working world and start driving cars - but influencing the spending of their parents in … Continue reading From The Mouths of Millennials: Why They Are Awesome!
+Then: tweens and teens ready to enter the working world and start driving cars and buying several cars from complete auto loans - … Continue reading From The Mouths of Millennials: Why They Are Awesome!

 The U.S. political environment is pretty bound up these days with the debt ceiling crisis and government shutdowns, etc. All the CNN and MSNBC addicts among my readers (I imagine quite a few) are likely well aware.
 If you look to your Facebook and Twitter feeds you will likely see lots of griping and general … Continue reading Coming Together Over Free Coffee: A Starbucks Political Statement and Marketing Magic

 The Future Mobile Global Internet: Context Is Everything For Emerging Telecommunications Brands

 I have been receiving emails for a few weeks now from internetserviceproviders.org asking me to look at their infographics for potential sharing on my blog.
 In this case, the relentless communication has paid off.
 I thought this particular graphic, rife with statistics (some dated, and some perhaps questionable, but still thought-provoking) was interesting.
 I have … Continue reading The Future Mobile Global Internet: Context Is Everything For Emerging Telecommunications Brands